pagkly/Zed/Investopedia3/What Does It Mean to Tender.md

 What Does It Mean to Tender?
 ## What Is a Tender?

-A tender is an [invitation to bid](https://www.investopedia.com/terms/i/invitation-for-bid.asp) for a project or accept a formal offer such as a [takeover bid](https://www.investopedia.com/articles/stocks/08/corporate-takeover-defense.asp).
+A tender is an [[invitation to bid]](https://www.investopedia.com/terms/i/invitation-for-bid.asp) for a project or accept a formal offer such as a [[takeover bid]](https://www.investopedia.com/articles/stocks/08/corporate-takeover-defense.asp).
 Tendering usually refers to the process whereby governments and financial institutions invite bids for large projects that must be submitted within a finite deadline.
 The term also refers to the process whereby shareholders submit their shares or securities in response to a takeover offer.

 ### Key Takeaways